SECTION 1. The General Laws are hereby amended by inserting after chapter 212 the following chapter:-

 Section 4.
 There shall be selected, as determined by the chief justice of the trial court in consultation with the chief justice of the superior court department and the presiding justice of the foreclosure review division, a court administrator, deputy court administrators if appropriate, court clerks, clerks for the justices, facilitators for pro se litigants, mediators, title examiners, information technology personnel and any other personnel essential to the expeditious establishment and efficient functioning of the foreclosure review division.

-Section 5. (a) Notwithstanding any general or special law to the contrary, the foreclosure review division shall have jurisdiction, concurrently with the other divisions of the superior court department and with the land court department, the housing court department and the district court department, over all actions involving foreclosure of mortgages on residential property whether by action, by sale, by entry or otherwise, including, but not limited to: actions that concern the validity of a foreclosure; actions of summary process; actions to try title, to quiet title and to remove cloud on title or actions that may otherwise raise questions regarding title to such property; petitions brought under section 114 of chapter 185 regarding registered land; actions that concern notices regarding a right to cure a deficiency secured by a mortgage and notices regarding intent to foreclose or otherwise to exercise a power of sale; and actions that concern modification of a loan secured by a mortgage, regardless of whether the issue is raised by way of the original complaint or by an amendment to the original complaint, by affirmative defense or by counterclaim.
+Section 5. (a) Notwithstanding any general or special law to the contrary, the foreclosure review division shall have jurisdiction, concurrently with the other divisions of the superior court department and with the land court department, the housing court department and the district court department, over all actions involving foreclosure of mortgages on residential property whether by action, by sale, by entry or otherwise, including, but not limited to: actions that concern the validity of a foreclosure; actions of summary process; actions to try title, to quiet title and to remove cloud on title or actions that may otherwise raise questions regarding title to such property; petitions brought under section 114 of chapter 185 regarding registered land; actions that concern notices regarding a right to cure a deficiency secured by a mortgage and notices regarding intent to foreclose or otherwise to exercise a power of sale; and actions that concern modification of a loan secured by a mortgage, regardless of whether the issue is raised by way of the original complaint or by an amendment to the original complain, by affirmative defense or by counterclaim.

 (b) The foreclosure review division shall promptly transmit for recordation, to the registry of deeds of the district in which the land lies, a copy of any final determination affecting title to land.
 No fee shall be charged for such recordation.